 This is the primary way we will use this translation invariance in our proofs. \end{remark}

-\begin{remark} The bilinear $L^2$ bounds should be thought of less as Strichartz type bounds and more as transversality bounds, i.e. where we pair two waves traveling in transversal directions.
+\begin{remark} The bilinear $L^2_{t,x}$ bounds should be thought of less as Strichartz-type bounds and more as transversality bounds, i.e. where we pair two waves traveling in transversal directions.
 This is exactly the case for the unbalanced bound \eqref{uab-bi-unbal}.
-But it becomes more subtle in the balanced case \eqref{uab-bi-bal}, where we allow for nearly parallel waves but penalize them with a factor proportional to the angle of interaction.
+But it becomes more subtle in the balanced case \eqref{uab-bi-bal}, where we allow for nearly parallel waves but penalize them with a factor which is proportional to the angle of interaction.
 In this context, it becomes critical to know that the two waves are moving along the same flow.
-This is no longer true if we begin to spatially translate one of the two waves, which is why we have to take the $(1+\lambda |x_0|)$ loss. \end{remark}
+This is no longer true if we begin to spatially translate one of the two waves, which is why we have to allow for the $(1+\lambda |x_0|)$ loss. \end{remark}

-We next consider the long time solutions in Theorem~\ref{t:long}.
+We next consider the long-time solutions in Theorem~\ref{t:long}.

 \begin{theorem} a) Consider the equation \eqref{qnls} with phase rotation symmetry and conservative nonlinearity.
 Let $s > 1$.
-Let $u \in C[0,T;H^s]$ be a solution with initial data $u_0$ which has $H^s$ size at most $\epsilon$, and with
+Let $u \in C([0,T];H^s)$ be a smooth solution with initial data $u_0$ which has $H^s$ size at most $\epsilon$, and with